 University of Queensland Mayne Medical School, Heritage-listed medical school building in Herston, Brisbane, Australia.

-The University of Queensland Mayne Medical School is a heritage-listed three-story red brick building situated on a ridge beside the Royal Brisbane Hospital.
-The structure combines Renaissance design elements with functional spaces for teaching and research activities.
+The University of Queensland Mayne Medical School is a heritage-listed red brick building in Herston, Brisbane, set on a ridge beside the Royal Brisbane Hospital.
+The three-story structure contains laboratories, lecture rooms, and a central tiered lecture hall.

-The school was founded in 1939 following years of advocacy by the Brisbane Hospital and the British Medical Association.
-Its name comes from generous bequests made by siblings James O'Neil Mayne and Mary Emelia Mayne.
+The school opened in 1936 after years of advocacy by the Brisbane Hospital and the British Medical Association.
+Its name comes from generous bequests made by siblings James O'Neil Mayne and Mary Emelia Mayne, whose donations made the construction possible.

 The community of curious travelers